nus-cs2113-AY2324S2/ip/docs/README.md

-# nick Chatbot User Guide
+# Nick Chatbot User Guide

-nick Chatbot is a task manager desktop app, optimized for use via a Command Line Interface (CLI).
+Nick Chatbot is a task manager desktop app, optimized for use via a Command Line Interface (CLI).
-If you can type fast, nick Chatbot can help manage your day-to-day tasks faster than ever.
+If you can type fast, Nick Chatbot can help manage your day-to-day tasks faster than ever.

 * [Quick Start](#Quick-Start)
 * [Features](#Features)